Post: EU AI Act Compliance for HR: Why It’s an Architecture Problem, Not a Legal One

 Extraterritorial Reach: If You Touch EU Data, You Are In Scope

-The Act’s extraterritorial reach is the feature most likely to blindside non-EU organizations.
-The compliance obligation attaches to any organization that places a high-risk AI system on the EU market — which includes any system that produces outputs affecting EU-based employees or candidates — regardless of where the deploying organization is headquartered or where its servers are located.
+The Act’s extraterritorial reach is the feature most likely to blindside non-EU organizations: compliance obligations attach to any organization placing a high-risk AI system on the EU market — defined as any system producing outputs that affect EU-based employees or candidates — regardless of where the deploying organization is headquartered or where its servers sit.

-SHRM analysis of the Act’s applicability has consistently flagged that the employer-as-deployer model means the operational compliance burden lands on the HR function, not on the AI vendor.
-Deloitte’s human capital research echoes this: organizations that assumed their technology vendors absorbed regulatory risk under GDPR paid remediation costs that significantly exceeded what proactive compliance would have cost.
+The employer-as-deployer model means the operational compliance burden lands on the HR function, not on the AI vendor.
+Organizations that assumed their technology vendors absorbed regulatory risk under GDPR paid remediation costs that significantly exceeded what proactive compliance would have cost.
 The pattern will repeat.

 The penalty exposure is not theoretical.
-Fines for prohibited AI applications reach €35 million or 7% of global annual turnover.
-Non-compliance with high-risk system obligations carries fines up to €15 million or 3% of global turnover.
+Fines for prohibited AI applications reach €35 million or 7 percent of global annual turnover, whichever is higher.
+Non-compliance with high-risk system obligations carries fines up to €15 million or 3 percent of global turnover.
 These figures mirror GDPR enforcement scale and will follow similar investigative patterns, beginning with data subject complaints that surface through the employment relationship.

 Why Most HR Tech Stacks Fail the Audit Log Test Today

-The Act does not require that AI be removed from HR decisions.
+The Act does not require removing AI from HR decisions.
 It requires that every AI-influenced decision be traceable, reviewable, and correctable by a qualified human.
 The difference between an AI that surfaces a candidate ranking and an AI that produces a hiring decision is not the AI — it is whether a logged human review step exists between the output and the outcome.

-For teams working on automating new hire data flows from ATS to HRIS, this means every data transformation step must be logged with field-level attribution — not just that a record moved, but what data was present at each stage and whether any AI inference was applied.
-The same principle applies to candidate screening automation with documented decision trails: the AI recommendation must be a distinct, logged artifact, not an invisible filter applied before any human sees the candidate pool.
+For ATS-to-HRIS data flows, every transformation step must carry field-level attribution — not just that a record moved, but what data was present at each stage and whether any AI inference was applied.
+AI recommendations in candidate screening must exist as distinct, logged artifacts, not invisible filters applied before any human sees the candidate pool.
+The critical HR data privacy mistakes that expose organizations to audit failure documents the structural gaps that surface most frequently during compliance reviews.

 The Vendor Attestation Trap